 - Weaker construction – especially in older Toronto homes with original, thin glass

 That’s why reinforcing these windows should be a top priority in any home security strategy.
+Strong locks, guards, and proper lighting can help secure basement windows and add another layer of protection to your home.

 What Makes a Basement Window Security Solution ‘Curb-Friendly’?